eightBitter/eightBitter/README.md

 ### Hello 🌎

 My name is Jacob.
-I'm a Data Migration Specialist at Lyrasis.
-I :heart: working with metadata and technology to build efficient and reusable data processes.
+I'm a Data Engineer at the National Board of Boiler and Pressure Vessel Inspectors.
+I :heart: working with data and technology to build efficient and reusable data processes.

 ### 💪 Skills that pay the bills